graysky2/buildhelper/README.md

 helper for building with devtools-alarm on Arch ARM using distcc

 ## Requirements
+* A x86_64 box that will:
-* An NFS export on a server for temp space (mounted and exported to `/scratch` in my case) that will also serve as the distcc volunteer.
+	* Run as the distcc volunteer.
+	* Run NFS exporting a filesystem for the build.
 * Distcc on both the ARM device as well as on the x86_64 volunteer that is also serving up the NFS export.

-This software is not generic as-is, you will have to edit it, see below.
+This script requires a few edits to work on your setup, see below.

 ## Setup on the ARM device
 1. Copy `build` somewhere in your path like `~/bin/` and make it executable.
-2. Edit it replacing the value for the variable `SERVER` to correspond to the ip address of the x86_64 box.
+2. Edit it replacing the value for the variable `SERVER` to correspond to the IP address or hostname of the x86_64 box.
-3. Put the two config files in `/usr/share/` and edit them adjusting the `DISTCC_HOSTS` array.
+3. Put the two config files in `/usr/share/` and edit them adjusting the `DISTCC_HOSTS` array therein to match your setup.
-4. Install, configure, and run distcc
+4. Install, configure, and run [distcc](https://wiki.archlinux.org/index.php/Distcc).
-5. Make sure you user has sudo rights
+5. Make sure you user has [sudo](https://wiki.archlinux.org/index.php/Sudo#Using_visudo) rights.
-6. If planning to build armv6h, create `/var/cache/pacman/pkg6/`

 ## Setup on the x86_64 volunteer
-1. Setup the NFS export which on my machine this is `/scratch` which is also mounted as tmpfs (optional).
+1. Setup the [NFS](https://wiki.archlinux.org/index.php/NFS) end adjust the `MOUNTPOINT` variable in the script as needed.
-2. Install and configure distcc and [distccd-alarm](https://aur.archlinux.org/packages/distccd-alarm-armv7h/) from the AUR.
+2. Install and configure distcc and [distccd-alarm](https://aur.archlinux.org/packages/distccd-alarm-armv7h/).
 This includes optionally opening up needed ports on your firewall.

 ## Usage
 To create or update the armv7h build root, just run: `sudo build 7` on the ARM device.
 Once created, build as normal.